microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <details>
 <summary>📚 Toggle solution</summary>

-To deploy your API directly to the Azure App Service resource, you will use the `azd deploy` command from the terminal (Ctrl+J to open the terminal if closed) and test the `/products` api endpoint.
+To deploy your API directly to the Azure App Service resource, you will use the `azd deploy` command from the terminal (Ctrl+J to open the terminal if closed) and from the root folder of the repository execute the folowing command:

 ```bash
 azd deploy catalog-api
 ```

-Once the api is deployed, we will test it against the `/products` endpoint.
+Once the api is deployed, you will test it against the `/products` endpoint.
 To do so, use the `catalog.http` file saved in the `http` folder and click on the `Send request` link above the `Lab 2 - Test the Catalog API` request :

 ![Test Catalog API](assets/http-catalog-api.png)